apostrophecms/apostrophe-documentation/howtos/getting-started/creating-new-page-templates.md

+---
-# Creating new page templates
+title: "Creating new page templates"
+---

 Apostrophe offers a choice of page templates to the user when adding a page via the "Pages" menu.
 Adding a new one is straightforward.
 Just copy the `default.html` template in the `views/pages` folder.
 Let's assume you call your template `myPage.html`.